Fimple-Net-Bootcamp/week4-bhtyrbyr/DetailsOfTheCommits.md

 ### C3 - Name updates have been made.
 * Interfaces have been edited to be async.
 * Interfaces are connected to an IGenericRepository interface.
+* Name updates were made in the domain layer.